pmusaraj/dart-sass/README.md

 #### custom-cli-path

-Specify your own installation of the Dart Sass binary:
+Use a different Dart Sass binary than the one included with the gem:

 ```ruby
 custom_cli_path = "/usr/local/Cellar/sass/1.30.0/bin/sass"